 S and I got married in May.
 We figured we’d take a nice long honeymoon in the fall, after we’d had a chance to recover from all the wedding frenzy and settle in a bit.
 Not to mention that we couldn’t afford much more than a weekend on the Jersey shore… But then I got called for a gig from August through late October, and who knew what project S would be on after that, so in July we decided to just rent a car and point it somewhere.

-We’re Roadfood people–last summer we drove from NYC to the Outer Banks of North Carolina and then back north along the Blue River Parkway, using the book to plot our stops, staying in motels wherever looked promising.
+We’re Roadfood people–last summer we drove from NYC to the Outer Banks of North Carolina and then back north along the Blue Ridge Parkway, using the book to plot our stops, staying in motels wherever looked promising.
 I’ll dig up some of my notes from that trip and post them another time, but let me just say this: Barbecued.
 Fried.
 Chicken.
 For this trip we did even less planning–we must’ve hit the road less than a week after deciding to go.
 Not like most people’s honeymoons, I suppose, but it was exactly right for us.